 Hargreaves Lansdown shares dropped more than 7% in mid-morning trading after it warned of an ‘industry-wide slowdown’ in net retail flows.

-Amid a wider global equity sell-off which sent the FTSE 100 down 1.6% in early trading the warning from Hargreaves - which is highly geared to moves in the stock market - appeared to strike a nerve.
+Amid a wider global equity sell-off which had sent the FTSE 100 down 1.6% in early trading the warning from Hargreaves - which is highly geared to moves in the stock market - appeared to strike a nerve.

 In a trading update, the firm warned that an uncertain market environment and weak investor sentiment has caused net retail flows to be hit across the industry during the past three months.